1. Why a notary?

 Cancellation of signature appointment: Please be aware that if, for any reason, either you or your French notaire need to cancel the signature appointment after the zoom video conference call has taken place, you will be charged a fee of:

-Where the CCR applies (typically, where you are an individual consumer and my contract with you was concluded either at or following a meeting with you or by a form of distance communication) you have a cancellation period of 14 days after the date on which you give me instructions.
+Where the CCR apply (typically, where you are an individual consumer and my contract with you was concluded either at or following a meeting with you away from our offices or by a form of distance communication) you have a cancellation period of 14 days after the date on which you give me instructions.

 You can cancel your contract within the cancellation period by giving me a clear statement and I will reimburse all payments received from you by the same method that you used, at no cost to you, without undue delay, and not later than 14 days after the day on which you inform me of the cancellation.